 Another historical oddity found in this area are fading street names carved into the sidewalk intersections, presumably so drunks walking home after a long evening out could keep their heads down and still know where they are going.

-Flagpole dedication plaque (East of Main street station): You’ve passed this flagpole a thousand times, but have you ever noticed the little dedication plaque at the base?
+Flagpole dedication plaque (East of ): You’ve passed this flagpole a thousand times, but have you ever noticed the little dedication plaque at the base?
 It was dedicated to the girls and boy scouts of Downers Grove in 1940.

 Downers Grove is flush with dedication plaques, from the freedom memorial at the south end of Fishel Park to the melancholy memorial marking the Burlington Railroad Twin Cities Zephyr train crash in 1947, located in the Main Street Metra station.
 We have a plaque for everything.

 Lumber stamp (my living room): Living in an old Sears home is an adventure in home improvement and futility, but sometimes I discover bits of history that make it almost worth it.
 When we remodeled our dining room for the fourth time I found old paper “stamps” on the back of the trim, indicating where they were from and where they should be installed.
 They now hang framed in our home.
 Come by and I’ll show you.
 Bring beer.

 Original Pierce Downer Well: Just south of Ogden, the well is marked with a simple sign on the west side of Seeley Avenue.
 If you didn’t know the original Pierce Downer home was across the street you could easily drive past it thinking it was an oversized flowerpot.
 Legend has it that if you look down and see your reflection in the water you are exempt from property taxes for one year.

 Contrary to popular belief, the Downers are not buried at the Main Street Cemetery but rather on their farm along Linscott Avenue, between 4516 and 4524.